 About TQA's Day Work and Sale Horse Series:

-TQA's Performance Horse Series is part of the Training Quality Assurance program which is focused on working with experts in the equine and ranching industry to set industry quality standards and certifications for training and selling horses to the public, as well as working on ranches where horsemanship, stockmanship and roping skills are required.
-The focus of the performance horse series is to provide a fun competition where grade school, high school and college aged kids can apply the TQA curriculum into a fun and educational competition for parents and kids.
-In this program grade school and high school students get a taste of one of TVCC’s most popular pathway certificates called the “Performance Horse Selection, Training Marketing and Sales.”
-In this certificate students not only learn how to develop a business plan to prepare a horse to market and sale, but also learn horsemanship, stockmanship, roping and team work skills that can help save ranchers time and money, as well as generate new sources of income for cattle producers.
+TQA's Sale Horse Series is part of the Training Quality Assurance program.
+TQA is focused on working with experts in the equine and ranching industry to set industry quality standards and certifications for training and selling horses to the public, as well as working on ranches where horsemanship, stockmanship and roping skills are required.
+The focus of the sale horse series is to provide a fun competition where grade school, high school and college aged kids can apply the TQA curriculum into a fun and educational competition for parents and kids.
+In this program grade school and high school students get a taste of one of TVCC’s most popular pathway certificates called “Performance Horse Selection, Training Marketing and Sales.”
+In this certificate students not only learn how to develop a business plan to prepare a horse to market and sale, but also learn horsemanship, stockmanship, roping and team work skills needed to work on Great Basin Ranches.
 In our fast pace society this is an opportunity for parents and kids to slow down and take the time to set a solid foundation in family relationships, ranching skills and the basic fundamentals needed in equine competitions.
 Parents of kids in the program are also allowed to enter competitions and play with their kids, with their entry fees going to year end prizes for the kids.
-TQA’s performance horse series works closely with the Working Ranch Horse program through U of I 4-H extension, Malheur County Started Ranch Colt Project and TQA's Youth Development Program.
+TQA’s day work and sale horse series works closely with the Working Ranch Horse program through U of I 4-H extension, Malheur County Started Ranch Colt Project and TQA's Youth Development Program.
 All of these programs have the same mission and vision in providing a positive learning environment while equipping kids with the knowledge and skills to be productive in the equine and ranching industry.

-The Main focus of TQA's Performance Horse Series is to:
+The Main focus of TQA's Day Work and Sale Horse Series is to:

 1) Create a sport promoting the different areas needed to be successful ranch roping.